With God’s help, Baptist Mid-Missions seeks to build on its experience by

 Trusting God in all aspects of His work.

 Faithful communication with God links human effort with Divine power.

 The Baptist Mid-Missions Articles of Faith

-- We believe that the 66 books of the Old and New Testaments are verbally inspired of God and are inerrant in the original writing and that they are of supreme and final authority in faith and life (II Timothy 3:16-17; II Peter 1:19-21).
+- We believe that the sixty-six books of the Old and New Testaments are verbally inspired of God and inerrant in the original writing, and that they are of supreme and final authority in faith and life (II Timothy 3:16-17; II Peter 1:19-21).

 We believe in one God, eternally existing in three persons: Father, Son, and Holy Spirit, equal in essence, while distinct in personality and function (Exodus 20:2-3; Matthew 28:19; I Corinthians 8:6).

 We believe in God’s direct creation of the heavens and earth without the use of pre-existent material and apart from any process of evolution whatsoever, according to the Genesis account.
 We believe that human beings were created in the image of God as either male or female, that gender identity and roles are aspects of God’s creative design, that marriage is the joining of one man and one woman, and that sexual intimacy is to be expressed only within the bond of biblically defined marriage (Genesis 1:1-31, 2:18, 2:24-25; Exodus 20:11; Matthew 19: 4-6; Colossians 1:16-17; Hebrews 11:3, 13:4).

 We believe that Jesus Christ, the eternal Son of God, was conceived by the Holy Spirit, and born of Mary, a virgin, and is true God and true man (John 1:1,14; Luke 1:35; Isaiah 7:14; Galatians 4:4).